Apply as a first-year student

 High school transcripts may be sent by your school via mail, fax, or through Naviance (if available at your school) or may be submitted by the applicant.
 A homeschool transcript should include subjects and grades for each year.
 The coursework requirement may also be met with a high school equivalency certificate or diploma score (such as the GED, HiSET, or TASC).Successful candidates for admission have completed the following high school-level courses:

+Beginning Spring 2021, admission to Fort Lewis College is test optional.
+ACT or SAT scores are no longer required to complete an application for admission.
+Students may indicate on their application if they'd like to have their scores considered as part of their application for admission.
 Test scores may be sent directly from the testing agency or from your high school.
 FLC does not require the essay portion of either ACT or SAT.
 Fort Lewis College’s testing codes are:

 A non-refundable $40 application fee is required to process your application.
 When you apply online you will be asked to submit a credit or debit card, or you may submit without an online payment and send a check to the Admission Office payable to “Fort Lewis College.”
 Please ensure your full name and date of birth are included in the comment section on the check.